coder0xff/whisptray/README.md

 *   `--device DEVICE`: Microphone name or ID to use (e.g., "pulse", "USB Microphone", or an integer ID like `1`).
     Pass `list` to see available microphone IDs and names.
 If omitted, the system default microphone is used.
 *   `--model MODEL`: Whisper model to use. (choices: "tiny", "base", "small", "medium", "large", "turbo"; default: "turbo").
-*   `--max_key_rate COUNT`: The maximum rate of generated keystrokes per second.
+*   `--max_key_rate COUNT`: The maximum rate of generated keyboard events per second.
 Higher values are more responsive.
-Lower values give better compatibility with slow apps. (e.g. 1000 for native apps, 250 for glitchy web apps.)
+Lower values give better compatibility with slow apps.
+Robust apps can tolerate up to `--max-key-rate 1000`, while the glitchiest only work as low as `--max-key-rate 50`.
 *   `--ambient_duration SECONDS`: Duration (in seconds) to measure ambient noise before starting dictation.
 This helps set a baseline for voice activity detection. (default: 1.0)
 *   `--energy_multiplier MULTIPLIER`: Multiplier applied to the measured ambient noise level to set the energy threshold for voice activity detection.
 Higher values are less sensitive. (default: 1.5)
 *   `-v`, `--verbose`: Enable debug logging.